devtut/generate/docs/algorithm/online-algorithms.md

 Instead of analysing every algorithm separately, let's look at a special online algorithm family for the paging problem called **marking algorithms**.

-Let σ=(σ<sub>1</sub>,...,σ<sub>p</sub>) an instance for our problem and k our cache size, than σ can be divided into phases:
+Let σ=(σ <sub>1</sub>,...,σ <sub>p</sub>) an instance for our problem and k our cache size, than σ can be divided into phases:

 - Phase 1 is the maximal subsequence of σ from the start till maximal k different pages are requested
 - Phase i ≥ 2 is the maximal subsequence of σ from the end of pase i-1 till maximal k different pages are requested

 For example with  k = 3:

->
+&gt;
 [<img src="https://i.stack.imgur.com/u4VjA.png" alt="enter image description here" />](https://i.stack.imgur.com/u4VjA.png)

 A marking algorithm (implicitly or explicitly) maintains whether a page is marked or not.
 At the beginning of each phase are all pages unmarked.
 Is a page requested during a phase it gets marked.
 An algorithm is a marking algorithm **iff** it never evicts a marked page from cache.
 That means pages which are used during a phase will not be evicted.

 **Proposition 1.3:** **LRU** and **FWF** are marking algorithm.

 **Proof:** At the beginning of each phase (except for the first one) **FWF** has a cache miss and cleared the cache. that means we have k empty pages.
 In every phase are maximal k different pages requested, so there will be now eviction during the phase.
-So **FWF** is a marking algorithm. <br>
+So **FWF** is a marking algorithm. <br />
 Let's assume **LRU** is not a marking algorithm.
 Then there is an instance σ where **LRU** a marked page x in phase i evicted.
-Let σ<sub>t</sub> the request in phase i where x is evicted.
-Since x is marked there has to be a earlier request σ<sub>t*</sub> for x in the same phase, so t* < t.
-After t* x is the caches newest page, so to got evicted at t the sequence σ<sub>t*+1</sub>,...,σ<sub>t</sub> has to request at least k from x different pages.
+Let σ <sub>t</sub> the request in phase i where x is evicted.
+Since x is marked there has to be a earlier request σ <sub>t*</sub> for x in the same phase, so t* &lt; t.
+After t* x is the caches newest page, so to got evicted at t the sequence σ<sub>t*+1</sub>,...,σ <sub>t</sub> has to request at least k from x different pages.
 That implies the phase i has requested at least k+1 different pages which is a contradictory to the phase definition.
 So **LRU** has to be a marking algorithm.

 **Proposition 1.4:** Every marking algorithm **is strictly k-competitive**.

 **Proof:** Let σ be an instance for the paging problem and l the number of phases for σ.
-Is l = 1 then is every marking algorithm optimal and the optimal offline algorithm cannot be better. <br>
+Is l = 1 then is every marking algorithm optimal and the optimal offline algorithm cannot be better. <br />
-We assume l ≥ 2. the cost of every marking algorithm, for instance, σ is bounded from above with l ⋅ k because in every phase a marking algorithm cannot evict more than k pages without evicting one marked page. <br>
+We assume l ≥ 2. the cost of every marking algorithm, for instance, σ is bounded from above with l ⋅ k because in every phase a marking algorithm cannot evict more than k pages without evicting one marked page. <br />
 Now we try to show that the optimal offline algorithm evicts at least k+l-2 pages for σ, k in the first phase and at least one for every following phase except for the last one.
 For proof lets define l-2 disjunct subsequences of σ.
-Subsequence i ∈ {1,...,l-2} starts at the second position of phase i+1 and end with the first position of phase i+2.<br>
+Subsequence i ∈ &#123;1,...,l-2&#125; starts at the second position of phase i+1 and end with the first position of phase i+2.<br />
 Let x be the first page of phase i+1.
 At the beginning of subsequence i there is page x and at most k-1 different pages in the optimal offline algorithms cache.
 In subsequence i are k page request different from x, so the optimal offline algorithm has to evict at least one page for every subsequence.
 Since at phase 1 beginning the cache is still empty, the optimal offline algorithm causes k evictions during the first phase.
 That shows that

->
+&gt;
-w<sub>A</sub>(σ) ≤ l⋅k ≤ (k+l-2)k ≤ OPT(σ) ⋅ k
+w <sub>A</sub>(σ) ≤ l⋅k ≤ (k+l-2)k ≤ OPT(σ) ⋅ k

 **Corollary 1.5:** **LRU** and **FWF** are **strictly k-competitive**.